ermongroup/cs228-notes/inference/map/index.md

 Assume also that nodes have unary potentials; we can always normalize the nodes' energies so that $$E_u(1) = 0$$ or $$E_u(0) = 0$$ and $$E_u \geq 0$$.

-{% marginfigure 'mincut' 'assets/img/mincut.png' 'Formulating the segmantation task in a 2x2 MRF as a graph cut problem.
+{% marginfigure 'mincut' 'assets/img/mincut.png' 'Formulating the segmentation task in a 2x2 MRF as a graph cut problem.
 Dashed edges are part of the min-cut.
 (Source: Machine Learning: A Probabilistic Perspective).' %}
 The motivation for this model comes from image segmentation.
 We are looking for an assignment that minimizes the energy, which (among other things) tries to reduce discordance between adjacent variables.

 We can formulate energy minimization in this type of model as a min-cut problem in an augmented graph $$G'$$: